zeel-04/English-to-Hinglish/README.md

 # English-to-Hinglish
 Effortlessly translate English to natural-sounding Hinglish for better understanding by non-native Hindi speakers.
 Eliminate language barriers and enhance inclusivity in communication.
+- Translation model used for this repo is [facebook/nllb-200-3.3B](https://huggingface.co/facebook/nllb-200-3.3B)

 ##  **How to run**